MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/with-exchange-online.md

 Before you deploy Microsoft Teams Rooms with Exchange Online, be sure you have met the requirements.
 For more information, see [Microsoft Teams Rooms requirements](requirements.md).

 To deploy Microsoft Teams Rooms with Exchange Online, follow the steps below.
 Be sure you have the right permissions to run the associated cmdlets.

+   > [!NOTE]
+   >  These commands have been tested in setting up accounts for room system devices.
+It’s possible other commands would work, but they have not been tested for this specific scenario.

 ### Create an account and set Exchange properties